ashuftw/working-notes/content/Literature/250919 Date Me Doc.md

 # Why you should date me

 I’m pretty uncomplicated, centered and calm.
-I make an effort to connect with people and make them feel comfortable.
+I put effort in trying to make things special for others, especially the ordinary things.
 By nature I'm low-conflict and not very egoistic.
 I do have a dorky sense of humor, but balance it out being earnest when it matters.
 I’d be your [hype man](https://www.youtube.com/watch?v=9o4VCviorSc) & [consigliere](https://godfather.fandom.com/wiki/Consigliere).
 Together we could build a life filled with love, growth and good vibes.

 Oh, and I can make a mean banana bread ***drops mic***